-There is a strong collection of material on international management, international business enterprises, and business history.
+There is a strong collection of material on international management, international business enterprises, and entrepreneurship.
+Current holdings could be improved by further purchases in the area of organizational theory.

 The journal holdings have been much improved by the online journal collections.
+There is particular interest in acquiring further inter-disciplinary journals in the areas of organizational behaviour and applied ethics.

 The collection mainly concentrates on the following geographical areas: UK; EU; Asia, principally central Asian republics, China and the Pacific area.
-The University has opened a campus in Malaysia, therefore some future research may have a focus in this area.
+The University is opening a campus in Malaysia, therefore some future research may have a focus in this area.